sephioh/ukpocopy/README.md

 ## Formatting
 `ukpocopy` uses [formatted string literals](https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals) to format postcodes.
-`UKPostcode` has the following attributes you want to use in order to format UK postcodes using :
+`UKPostcode` has the following attributes you want to use in order to render them the way you need:
 * [outward_code](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Outward_code)
 * [inward_code](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Inward_code)
 * [postcode_area](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Postcode_area)